Virginia Inmate Search

 In-person and mail-in deposits are also possible for up to $300 per transfer.
 When sending money to an inmate, the depositor must provide the inmate's seven-digit Offender ID number.
 To deposit cash into an inmate's account, walk into a MoneyGram agent location, including Walmart and CVS Pharmacy.
 When sending a money order, make sure to include a completed deposit slip.
 Mail the order and slip to:

 Miramar, FL 33027

-The Freedom of Information Act, § 2.2-3700 et seq. of the Code of Virginia guarantees citizens of the Commonwealth access to prison and jail records.
-To view and copy these records, submit a Freedom of Information Act (FOIA) request to the facility keeping them.
+To view and copy inmate records, submit a Freedom of Information Act (FOIA) request to the facility keeping them.
 For a state prison managed by VADOC, send a request for offender information to the Warden or Superintendent of the facility using the contact information provided in the directory.
-You may submit your request in person or by phone, email, fax, or U.S. Mail.
+You may submit your request in person or by phone, email, fax, or US Mail.